Carlos Magariños: Biography

 Magariños was selected (through an open public process) National Director for Foreign Trade in 1991.
 He later became Under-Secretary of State for Industry (1992–93).
 During the first term of President Carlos Menem, he became State Secretary for Industry of Argentina (in 1993, when he was 31 years old).
-His political "godfather" was Juan Schiaretti, who promoted him through the ranks of the economic team leaded by Domingo Cavallo.
+His political "godfather" was Juan Schiaretti, who promoted him through the ranks of the economic team led by Domingo Cavallo.
 Towards the end of 1995 Magariños added responsibilities for Mining to his portfolio and, in mid-1996, was appointed Economic and Trade Representative of Argentina in Washington, D.C., with the rank of Ambassador and State Secretary.

 A year later Magariños´ candidacy was submitted for the position of Director General of the United Nations Industrial Development Organization (UNIDO).
 He was recommended by the Industrial Development Board, with two-thirds of the votes becoming the first Argentinean and the youngest person ever (at 35) to lead a UN Agency.
 He won over Dariusz Rosati, who was then the frontrunner for the post.

 Following due process, in December 1997, UNIDO's General Conference elected him as Director-General of the Organization, which was undergoing a severe crisis at the time.